“Our only security is our ability to change.”~ John Lilly

 Step 2: Form Strong Alliances

-The next step of the change management process is identifying the individuals or entities that can serve as agents of change.
+The next step of change management is identifying the individuals or entities that can serve as agents of change.

 These people, groups, or entities should be chosen not only based on the positions they hold but based on their status, hands-on experience, or even because of their ability to lead and inspire others.
 In practice, the experience or leadership of such groups can be leveraged to influence those in other circles to promote the change process and eliminate problems before they even arise.